Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Introduction

 \subsection{Background}

-The emergence of Generative Artificial Intelligence (GAI) has marked a significant milestone, offering a transformative potential that extends beyond the traditional boundaries of Artificial Intelligence (AI)~\cite{jovanovic2022generative}.
-Unlike conventional AI (also so-called discriminative AI) models that focus primarily on analyzing or classifying existing data, GAI can create new data, including text, image, audio, synthetic time-series data, and more~\cite{jovanovic2022generative}.
-This potential of GAI has far-reaching implications across diverse sectors, from business and science to society at large~\cite{korzynski2023generative,peres2023chatgpt}.
-For instance, in the business sector, GAI can power customer service bots or generate product designs, thereby maximizing efficiency and boosting competitive advantages~\cite{van2023processgan}.
-According to Accenture's 2023 Technology Vision report~\cite{Accenture}, 97\% of global executives agree that GAI will revolutionize how AI is used, enabling connections across data types and industries.
-In the natural science research community, GAI can aid in generating synthetic data for research, e.g., protein sequences for disease prediction models~\cite{ni2023generative}, and accelerating the pace of discoveries~\cite{peres2023chatgpt}.
-Furthermore, GAI can augment human creativity in our society, enabling the creation of new art, music, and literary work, thereby enriching our cultural heritage~\cite{srinivasan2021biases}.
+The emergence of Generative Artificial Intelligence (GenAI) has marked a significant milestone, offering a transformative potential that extends beyond the traditional boundaries of Artificial Intelligence (AI)~\cite{jovanovic2022generative}.
+Unlike conventional AI (also so-called discriminative AI) models that focus primarily on analyzing or classifying existing data, GenAI can create new data, including text, image, audio, synthetic time-series data, and more~\cite{jovanovic2022generative}.
+This potential of GenAI has far-reaching implications across diverse sectors, from business and science to society at large~\cite{korzynski2023generative,peres2023chatgpt}.
+For instance, in the business sector, GenAI can power customer service bots or generate product designs, thereby maximizing efficiency and boosting competitive advantages~\cite{van2023processgan}.
+According to Accenture's 2023 Technology Vision report~\cite{Accenture}, 97\% of global executives agree that GenAI will revolutionize how AI is used, enabling connections across data types and industries.
+In the natural science research community, GenAI can aid in generating synthetic data for research, e.g., protein sequences for disease prediction models~\cite{ni2023generative}, and accelerating the pace of discoveries~\cite{peres2023chatgpt}.
+Furthermore, GenAI can augment human creativity in our society, enabling the creation of new art, music, and literary work, thereby enriching our cultural heritage~\cite{srinivasan2021biases}.